Complete visitor Guide to Great Bear Rainforest

-The Great Bear Rainforest is one of the world’s most pristine and untouched wilderness areas.
+Great Bear Rainforest is one of the world’s most pristine and untouched wilderness areas.
 It is located on the West Coast of Canada, stretching from Vancouver Island to the Alaska Panhandle.
-The Great Bear Rainforest is home to a variety of wildlife, including the iconic spirit bear, grizzly bears, black bears, sea lions, sea otters, humpback whales, and more.
+The Great Bear Rainforest is home to a variety of wildlife, including iconic Spirit Gear, Grizzly Bears, Sea Lions, Sea Otters, Humpback and Killer Whales, and more.
 The rainforest spans over 16 million acres, which is equivalent in size to Ireland and is a popular destination for both tourists and scientists alike.

-Another way to experience The Great Bear Rainforest is by taking a ferry ride through BC Ferries’ Inside Passage route.
-This service departs from Northern Vancouver Island and offers both day trips and multi-day trips.
+Another way to experience Great Bear Rainforest is taking a ferry ride through BC Ferries’ Inside Passage route.
+This service departs from Northern Vancouver Island or Prince Rupert and offers both day trips and multi-day trips.

 The Best Time To Visit

 The best time to visit the rainforest is during the summer months of June, July and August.
 This is when the weather is at its warmest and the animals are most active.
 However, the bear-viewing season runs from June to October, so those looking to see these majestic creatures should plan their trip accordingly.
 The annual salmon runs typically take place from August to September or even October, making this another great time to see bears in their natural habitat.

 What To See

 There is an abundance of wildlife to see in this wilderness area.
 From bears to whales and marine mammals to birds, there is something for everyone.
 For those looking to get up close and personal with some of the resident wildlife, there are several tour operators offering safaris into the heart of Great Bear Rainforest.